Soneliem/WAIUA/README.md

 ### Prerequisites

 * Windows 64-bit
-* .NET (might already be installed)
+* .NET (Will install if not already)

 ### Installation

 1. Download [the .exe](https://github.com/Soneliem/WAIUA/releases/latest/download/WAIUA.exe)
-2. Run the .exe
+2. Run the .exe (If Windows Defender prevents you from running it, click "More Info" and then "Run Anyway")
-3. It may require you to download and install the .NET desktop runtime, which you will require to use the app or other apps build on .NET
+3. Follow the installation instructions, It's pretty explanatory

 ## Usage